 Why are politicians so closely involved with schools?

 Once we step back and take a broader view of the problem, sponsoring a drama club seems like small potatoes.
-From brand new buses to entire class blocks, politicians love spending money in schools.
+From donating brand new buses to building entire class blocks, politicians love spending money in schools.
 Not all schools and certainly not in any way that might lead to lasting, meaningful improvement for their constituents but this is not new.
-Depending on how you look at it, public schools have been used to execute political agendas since the first ones were established by British colonists.
+Depending on how you look at it, public schools have been used to execute political agendas since the first ones were established by British colonialists.

 Formal western education came to Kenya along with Christian missionaries.
 Once British rule was established, they started to build schools.
 Eventually, they got around to building some for Africans.
 These early schools worked to unmoor young people from their communities and cultural roots, training them in the ways of the coloniser so that they would help reinforce the colonial project.
 This is why so many of our founding statesmen are alumni of that school near Thogoto.